DeisData/deisdata.github.io/docs/source/shell/pipes-filters.rst

 -------------------------------

 -  ``>`` **redirects** a command’s output to a file instead of printing it to the screen.
-DO NOT write to the same file.
+This WILL overwrite the file if it already exists.
--  ``>>`` **redirects** a command’s output to append to the end of a file
+-  ``>>`` **redirects** a command’s output to append to the end of a file.

 Here we get the number of lines in all of our files and redirect the output to a new file called ``line_count.txt``.